List of equipment of the Belgian Air Force: Weapons systems

-The Belgian Air Component has various weapons systems, primarily for the F-16 and F-35, including air-to-air missiles, such as the AIM-9 Sidewinder, and the AIM-120C-8 AMRAAM, guided and unguided bombs as well as guidance kits such as Paveway.
+The Belgian Air Force has various weapons systems, primarily for the F-16 and F-35, including air-to-air missiles, such as the AIM-9 Sidewinder, and the AIM-120C-8 AMRAAM, guided and unguided bombs as well as guidance kits such as Paveway.

-Belgium also ordered Brimstone air-launched ground attack missiles for the Skyguardian drones, as well as Joint Strike Missiles, air-launched cruise missile, for the F-35's.
+Belgium also ordered Brimstone and Hellfire air-launched ground attack missiles for the Skyguardian drones, as well as Joint Strike Missiles, air-launched cruise missile, for the F-35's.

-The Belgian Air Component also stores B61 nuclear bombs at the Kleine Brogel Air Base as part of NATO's nuclear deterrance plans.
+The Belgian Air Force also stores B61 nuclear bombs at the Kleine Brogel Air Base as part of NATO's nuclear deterrence plans.